The official blog of the Lung Institute.

 Natural COPD Treatments

 Natural COPD treatments also work well in the management of COPD and the overall health of people.
 Natural COPD treatments are sometimes referred to as holistic or alternative treatments.
-Usually, the alternative treatments include lifestyle modifications, dietary supplements, herbs, acupuncture, chiropractic care and stem cell therapy.
+Usually, the alternative treatments include lifestyle modifications, dietary supplements, herbs, acupuncture, chiropractic care and cellular therapy.
 These alternative COPD treatments can be used along with your prescribed medications.

 Lifestyle modifications that can be beneficial to you include quitting smoking and remaining smoke-free, avoiding what triggers your COPD symptoms to worsen, getting plenty of exercise and eating lung-healthy foods.